-Trump hasn't bashed the media in 7 days
+Trump hasn't bashed the media on Twitter in 7 days

 It's a noteworthy shift in tone.
 The president made attacks on the media a cornerstone of his campaign -- one he continued after taking office.

 The absence of media attacks also came the same week Trump said he has a messaging problem.
-During an interview on Fox News Channel last Tuesday, Trump said he would give himself a "C or C+" for messaging.
+During an interview on Fox News Channel last Tuesday, Trump said he would give himself a "C or C+" for messaging and indicated that he wants to improve.

 Related: Donald Trump gives himself C grade for messaging, A in achievement